Recfishwest’s citizen science project Reef Vision is giving the WA fishing community a glimpse of the fish they are vying for.

 But at the same time, they are also contributing to important science research.
 With recent artificial reef installations off the WA coast, scientists have been monitoring the colonisation of them and any changes to the fish community.

-Currently there approximately 30 active recreational fishers already providing data to Reef Vision, which are critical in making this program a success.
+Currently there are more than 100 active recreational fishers already providing data to Reef Vision, which are critical in making this program a success.
 Check out some of the captured footage from one of our volunteers via the link below!

-Recfishwest Research Officer and artificial reef specialist James Florisson says the project is getting fishing communities engaged with science.
+Recfishwest’s James Florisson, an artificial reef specialist, says the project is getting fishing communities engaged with science.